Short breaks

 Wiltshire Council continues to be fully committed to providing the short breaks service in the county, and to helping to support children and young people with SEND, and their families/carers.

-To support this, it has been decided that the first payments will be up to £200 for the Scheme payment option and up to £100 for the COMBO.
+This means for those selecting the payment scheme this year, the first payments will be up to £180 for the Scheme payment option and up to £90 for the COMBO.
 The second payment will be up to £60 for the scheme payment or up to £30 for the COMBO option.
-This will mean a total of up to £260 for Scheme Payment option and up to £130 for the COMBO option.
+This will mean a total of up to £240 for Scheme Payment option and up to £120 for the COMBO option.

-We are also continuing to support the Small Grant Scheme to provide additional inclusive opportunities in the community for the children and young people with SEND in Wiltshire, and we will continue to look for ways to make sure that we support all those with SEND across the county.
+We have continued to support the Small Grant Scheme to provide additional inclusive opportunities in the community for the children and young people with SEND in Wiltshire, and we will continue to look for ways to make sure that we support all those with SEND across the county.